gabrielet/dnd_map/README.md

-# exploration and combat map for rpg games
+# exploration and combat map for ttrpg games

-simple shiny app that allows uploading a map and a set of characters for combat situations in roleplay games like d&d, pathfinder, and more...
+simple shiny app that allows uploading a map and a set of characters for combat situations in roleplay games like dungeons and dragons, pathfinder, and more...

 the characters table must look like this: